WolfTech-Innovations/WolfOS/README.md

 - **Based On Ubuntu**: Comes With a Ubuntu Base

-- **Uses UFW and ClamAV for security**

 - **Comes with VLC and GIMP**: Comes with Gimp for making Art Or Logos and VLC for watching movies

-- **Comes with OnlyOffice**: Comes with office software for work

-- **Uses Liquorix kernel**: For a Fast Linux OS

-- **Uses the Oprea One Browser**: So You can focus on what matters

 ## Installation

 To install SpoinkOS, follow these steps:

-1. [Download the ISO image](https://archive.org/download/spoink-os/SpoinkOS-desktop-amd64-Blue.Whisker.Stable.iso) from the Internet Archive mirrior.
+1. [Download the ISO image](https://archive.org/details/spoink-os) from the Internet Archive mirrior.
 2. Create a bootable USB drive using your preferred tool (e.g., Rufus, Etcher).
 3. Boot your computer from the USB drive.
 4. Follow the on-screen instructions to install SpoinkOS.